 "Primo" Boards Available

 Each year, as we make our maple cutting boards, we chance upon a few truly stunning pieces of wood, with an exceptional bird's-eye pattern.
 From this choice lumber we make a few "primo" boards, which are truly spectacular.
-These boards are priced at 50% over retail.
-If you're interested in owning one, please call or drop us an e-mail.
+These boards are available directly from us on our online store, the Limited Collection.